 - Use it to search for COMPOUND WORDS.

-- Use it to search for LONG AND SHORT VOWELS.
+- Use it to search for SINGULAR and PLURAL WORDS.

-- Choose 2 words and write a MATH WORD PROBLEM.
+- Choose 2 words and write a WORD PROBLEM.

 If you would like the Winter Word Card Set, click the link or the picture below.
 This resource $4.00.